vipul79321/CP_Codes/OOP/oop_intro_gfg.md

 ### Can a C++ class have an object of self type? ###
 [Link](https://www.geeksforgeeks.org/can-a-c-class-have-an-object-of-self-type/)

-* A class declaration can contain static object of self type, it can also have pointer to self type, but it cannot have a non-static object of self type.
+* A class declaration can contain `static object of self type`, it can also have `pointer to self type`, but it cannot have a non-static object of self type.

 Following declaration will work fine -
 ```c++